How to ask for a raise: Know your value (and bring the evidence)

 Chopra says it's good to think through a script: "What am I going to ask them?
 What might they say to me?
 And what am I going to do if they say 'no', what am I going to do if they say, 'I'm going to need to think about it, I need to get back to you?'"

 Since many negotiations are conducted via video chat nowadays, Chopra points out that you can even have a script or talking points right in front of you.

-It might also be tempting to practice in the mirror, but Taheripour says, you can go one step further.
-"Is there somebody that can maybe hear the conversation, or you can run some of this by, so that they can give you insight?" she asks.
-That way, your friend can help you anticipate follow up questions and pushback.
+It might also be tempting to practice in the mirror, but Taheripour says, you can go one step further and try practicing with another person.
+That way, your friend can help you anticipate follow-up questions and potential pushback.